 After your doll lollipops have baked and been allowed to cool, it is time to make them shiny.
 Clear nail polish works great for small projects like AG Doll food!
 Allow to dry completely.
 I used a blow dryer to make the process faster.

 So there you have it – some fun Halloween treats for your AG dolls!
+If you enjoyed this tutorial, you might also enjoy my Monster Cake pops for American Girl Dolls post.

 So tell me… What AG doll foods have you been making from polymer clay lately?
 Have you made anything special for Halloween?
 Be sure to leave a comment below.
 We would love to hear from you!